Client Selection for Federated Policy Optimization with Environment Heterogeneity: Background

-where the expectation indicates that actions are sampled from policy $\pi$ and the next states are sampled from the transition probability $P_{n}$.
+where the expectation is performed over actions sampled from policy $\pi$ and states sampled from the transition probability $P_{n}$.
 It gives the expected return when the client starts from state $s$ and follows policy $\pi$ thereafter in the $n$-th MDP.
-In each round, each client aims to train a local policy to maximize its expected discounted reward
+For parameterized value functions with t-indexed notation, we omit the parameter vector $w$ for notation simplicity and write $V^{t}$ and $V^{t}_{n}$ for $V^{w^{t}}$ and $V^{w^{t}_{n}}$, respectively.
+In each round, every client aims to train a local policy to maximize its expected discounted reward

 or equivalently, $\eta_{n}(\pi) = \mathbb{E}_{s_{0} \thicksim \mu} \left[ V^{\pi}_{n}(s_{0}) \right]$.
 The notation $\mathbb{E}_{s_{0} \thicksim \mu_{n},a_{t} \thicksim \pi,s_{t+1} \thicksim P_{n}}$ indicates that the reward is averaged over all states and actions according to the initial state distribution, the transition probability, and the policy.
 Accordingly, the optimization problem for FRL can be formulated as